 Instruct the editor to change the second paragraph in 12.7.7.4 as follows:

-To prevent key reinstallation attacks, the Supplicant shall maintain a copy of the most recent GTK key, most recent IGTK key, and most recent BIGTK, installed as a result of receipt of EAPOL-Key frames.
-The Supplicant shall not install a GTK, an IGTK or a BIGTK when the key to be set matches either of these two keys (see 6.3.19 (SetKeys)).
+To prevent key reinstallation attacks, the Supplicant shall maintain a copy of the most recent GTK key, most recent IGTK key, most recent BIGTK, and most recent WIGTK, installed as a result of receipt of EAPOL-Key frames.
+The Supplicant shall not install a GTK, an IGTK, a BIGTK or a WIGTK when the key to be set matches either of these two keys (see 6.3.19 (SetKeys)).

 12.7.9.4 Supplicant state machine procedures